FIRE – Financial Independence, Retire EARLIER in Portugal!

 The north of Portugal gets colder and rainier than further south, but it is not as bad as say the U.K. or the U.S. Northeast cost.

-We currently live in Caldas da Rainha (translates to “Hot Springs of the Queen”), which is a small town of about 55,000 people.
+We currently live in a small town of about 55,000 people about an hour north of Lisbon.

-Our house is 15 minutes drive from the beach, 45 minutes from the capital city of Lisbon and closest international airport, and 3 minutes drive from the center of town.
+Our house is 15 minutes drive from the beach, 45 minutes to an hour from the capital city of Lisbon and closest international airport, and 3 minutes drive from the center of town.

 We moved here because the weather is only a couple of degrees colder than the Algarve (where we lived for 2 years) in winter, but in summer it doesn’t get nearly as hot.